betaglot/firebeta/docs/index.md

     link: /dev/DevOverview
   - icon: 🔍
     title: Browse the Reference Section
-    details: Find information about the FireBeta Classes that you're using
+    details: Find information about the PyroBeta Classes that you're using
     link: /reference/RefOverview
 ---